Grosvenor Chambers

 Grosvenor Chambers, at number 9 Collins Street, Melbourne, contained the first custom-built complex of artists' studios in Australia.

 Initiation

 The owner was Edinburgh-born Charles Stewart Paterson (1843-1917) who with W. Davidson, and also in 1888, purchased for speculation the 'Bondi Aquarium and Pleasure Grounds' in Sydney.
-He, in partnership with his brother James, had a high-end decorating business in Melbourne designing interiors for Kamesbrough in Brighton, Government House, the Melbourne Town Hall, and the Parliamentary Library, and after his retirement from the firm in 1880 built Grosvenor Chambers.
+He, in partnership with his brothers Hugh and James, had a high-end decorating business in Melbourne designing and creating interiors for Kamesburgh in Brighton, Government House, the Melbourne Town Hall, Villa Alba in Kew and the Parliamentary Library.
+After his retirement from the firm c.
+1887 he built Grosvenor Chambers.
 As one of the original members of the Working Men's College on its foundation in 1882 his interest in visual design inspired his fitting out the building as artist studios.
 Another brother was the painter John Ford Paterson who sometimes exhibited with the Heidelberg School artists.

 Construction

 Architects Oakden, Addison and Kemp designed the three-storey building in a neoclassical style, making a feature of three large arched windows at the first floor level below a row of five windows to artist studios of much smaller proportions in the top floor.
 Each window features recessed balustrades beneath impost mouldings and prominent keystones and Stawell freestone pilasters on the upper storey.
 The cement-rendered facade is broken by horizontal string courses below the overhanging cornice topped by a balustraded parapet.
 Large windows beside the entrance at right at ground level were originally arched and offer commercial display.
 They have been substantially remodelled with changes of tenancy and purpose.

 The building contractor W. Davidson who was then mayor of Richmond completed construction for a cost of almost £6,000.
 The building, bearing on its parapet the date 1887, officially opened on 21 April 1888 with a 'smoke concert' attended by the Melbourne art world.